vickiwong85/HappyCampers/README.md

 # HappyCampers
-HappyCampers is your cheerful companion for all your camping adventures, bringing joy and smiles to your outdoor experiences.
+HappyCampers is your companion for all your camping adventures, providing users with essential information, tools, and features for a successful outdoor adventure.